 He´s masked....
 Squick has been a longtime fixture of the Sacred Hearts MC.
 His boss, Trigger, is their Sergeant at Arms after all.
 It took a while for him to put together a bike to become an official hang-around then prospect, and he was pretty thrilled that his other boss, Zander, took the plunge with him.
 Still, Squick is hiding something big that could test friendships and destroy relationships.
 The mask is becoming increasingly difficult for him to wear. ...And miserable.
 Of course, now that he is on the very cusp of patching in, that´s when Aaron walks into his life.
 Suddenly it´s do or die....
 Come out to the club and lose the brotherhood and the only sense of true family he has ever known, or don´t and lose them anyway when they find out about Aaron?
 Squick doesn´t see a third option, and the deeper he gets into his situation, the more his misery compounds.
 Just what will he do?
 For mature audiences only (18+).
 Includes language, extreme and graphic violence, and M/M sexual content.
 1. Language: English.
 Narrator: Jackson Hunter.
 Audio sample: http://samples.audible.de/bk/acx0/103297/bk_acx0_103297_sample.mp3.
 Digital audiobook in aax.

-Dear Reader, <P´´ hope, for your sake, that you have not chosen to read this book because you are in the mood for a pleasant experience.
-If this is the case, I advise you to put this book down instantaneously, because of all the books describing the unhappy lives of the Baudelaire orphans, THE MISERABLE MILL might be the unhappiest yet.
+NOW A NETFLIX ORIGINAL SERIES I hope, for your sake, that you have not chosen to read this book because you are in the mood for a pleasant experience.
+If this is the case, I advise you to put this book down instantaneously, because of all the books describing the unhappy lives of the Baudelaire orphans, The Miserable Mill might be the unhappiest yet.
 Violet, Klaus, and Sunny Baudelaire are sent to Paltryville to work in a lumber mill, and they find disaster and misfortune lurking behind every log.
-The pages of this book, I´m sorry to inform you, contain such unpleasantries as a giant pincher machine, a bad casserole, a man with a cloud of smoke where his head should be, a hypnotist, a terrible accident resulting in injury, and coupons.<P´´ have promised to write down the entire history of these three poor children, but you haven´t, so if you prefer stories that are more heartwarming, please feel free to make another selection.
+The pages of this book, I´m sorry to inform you, contain such unpleasantries as a giant pincher machine, a bad casserole, a man with a cloud of smoke where his head should be, a hypnotist, a terrible accident resulting in injury, and coupons.
+I have promised to write down the entire history of these three poor children, but you haven´t, so if you prefer stories that are more heartwarming, please feel free to make another selection.
 With all due respect, Lemony Snicket

 Another Miserable Love Song: Brooke Carter